Flanged Valves vs Screwed Valves: A Comparison

-Figure 1: Flanged (left) and screwed valves (right)
+Figure 1: Flanged (left) and threaded valves (right)

 Flanged valves